Indoor Snowman with Homemade Cloud Dough

 4. Store playdough in plastic wrap and store in an airtight container to help it last longer.
 If the dough dries out, add a few extra squirts of lotion to it and knead back in.
 Discard after a week or so.

-You can purchase the supplies for the dough by clicking the links above or by visiting my storefront by clicking here.
+You can purchase the books and supplies for the dough by clicking the links above or by visiting my storefront by clicking here.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.